twolfson/git-sqwish/man/git-sqwish.md

 ## DESCRIPTION

-  Take all commits in a branch, compress them into _one_ commit on top of the `master-branch`, apply to `$CURRENT_BRANCH.squashed` branch.
+  Take all commits in a branch, compress them into _one_ commit on top of the `master-branch`, apply to `$CURRENT_BRANCH.sqwished` branch.

 ## OPTIONS